-To learn the high ethical standards of business and the various principles of service preached by Rotary and to put them into practice in their business lives.
+To learn about "the high ethical standards of business and the various principles of service" and to put them into practice in the business lives of individual Rotarians.

 - To wear the Rotary emblem as a symbol of integrity, trust, and service. - To instill in all employees the spirit of service as a business owner.